Split levels & Sloping Blocks

 Many builders run a mile when they see a steely sloping block requiring a unique solution.

 At Rossdale, we embrace such challenges.
-Over 35 years, we’ve built award-winning homes on land of every size, shape and slope.
+Since 1980, we’ve built award-winning homes on land of every size, shape and slope.

 A split level is simply the change in floor level to better adapt a home to a site that has a reasonable slope.

 Rossdale Homes have been building split level homes for many years and are experts in this field and know how to get the best from a site.